tomasc/mongoid_traffic/README.md

 end
 ```

-By default, the `:log_scoped_traffic` method scopes your log by the request path (for example '/pages/123').
 You can override this behavior with custom scope like this:

 ```Ruby
 class MyController < ApplicationController